mkhoshkam/nestjs-routes/README.md

 - **NestJS**: >= 8.0.0 (tested with 10.x)
 - **TypeScript**: >= 4.0.0 (if using TypeScript modules)

+## Why This Approach?

+Unlike tools that require bootstrapping your entire NestJS application, this package uses **static analysis** to discover routes.
+This means:

+✅ **No External Dependencies** - Works without databases, Redis, or other services
+✅ **Fast Execution** - No need to wait for application startup
+✅ **CI/CD Friendly** - Perfect for build pipelines and automated tooling
+✅ **Environment Independent** - No need for `.env` files or configuration
+✅ **Lightweight** - Minimal memory footprint and resource usage

 ## How It Works

-1. **Safe Module Loading** - Dynamically imports your NestJS module without starting the full application
+1. **Static Analysis** - Analyzes your NestJS modules without bootstrapping the entire application
-2. **ApplicationContext** - Uses NestJS ApplicationContext for safe introspection
-3. **Metadata Extraction** - Leverages reflection to extract route metadata from decorators
+2. **Metadata Extraction** - Uses reflection to extract route metadata from decorators
+3. **Zero Dependencies** - No need for database connections, external services, or environment setup
-4. **Smart Discovery** - Systematically discovers all controllers and their endpoints
+4. **Smart Discovery** - Recursively discovers all controllers and their endpoints from module imports

 ## Use Cases